 - Anchor Glass (Shakopee) makes new glass bottles from recycled glass bottles.
 In fact, glass is infinitely recyclable.

 Recycling manufacturers like these are always looking for locally sourced material so they don’t have to import from outside of the state.
-Minnesota recycling programs collected material worth almost $700 million (as of March 2011), yet we still threw away 1.2 million tons of recyclables worth $285 million and spent $200 million to dispose of it!
+Minnesotans are still throwing away more than 850,000 million tons of recyclables with an estimated value of $153 million.